McMahonLab/TaxAss/README.md

 What if it doesn't work?
 ---

 Please tell me!
 If you find a bug (or if you get confused) I want to fix it/help you.
-If you're all github savvy you submit an issue, or you can just send me an e-mail with TaxAss in the title: rrohwer@wisc.edu
+If you're all github savvy you can submit an issue, or you can just send me an e-mail with TaxAss in the title: rrohwer@wisc.edu